-But if you are traveling with children, you can't miss the Central Park Zoo, a place where you can meet the most exotic species, both animal and wild.
-With your tickets for the Central Park Zoo you will be able to access the main zoo, another one specially designed for children and also the 4-D theater.
+But if you travel with children, you can not miss the Central Park Zoo, a place where you can meet the most exotic species, both animal and wild.
+With your tickets for the Central Park Zoo you will have access to the main zoo, another one specially designed for children and also to the 4-D theater.

-8. SUMMIT One Vanderbilt Observatory Opens: Midtown's Newest Observatory
+8. SUMMIT One Vanderbilt observation deck opens: Midtown's newest observatory

 Yes, you read that right.
-A few months after New York inaugurated the glassed-in observation deck the Edge, we are once again faced with an opening that has left everyone open-mouthed: SUMMIT is a spectacular observation deck that you can't miss, both for the views it offers of Manhattan and for the incredible architecture of the building itself.
+A few months after New York inaugurated the glassed-in observation deck the Edge, we are once again facing an opening that has left everyone with their mouths open: SUMMIT is a spectacular observation deck that you can't miss, both for the views it offers of Manhattan and for the incredible architecture of the building itself.

 Here everything is designed for the visitor's enjoyment: perspectives with mirrors and glass for you to take the best photos, glassed-in viewpoints for you to feel the vertigo in first person, ultramodern elevators for you to feel the adrenaline in your body?
 I won't tell you more.
 If you want to organize your visit, check out this article on how to go up to the new SUMMIT One Vanderbilt observation deck.

 9. Have a picnic at another of Mahattan's parks: Bryant Park